vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Karivrata_--miscellaneous vrata ( prakirṇaka ); Brahmā devatā; KKV 449 ( quoting Mat.
 101.72), HV II.
 911 (from Pad., same verses); a fast and gift of golden chariot with two elephants.

 _Kalaśa_ -a jar or jars are used as auspicious in marriage, establishment of an idol, marching on an expedition, coronation &c.; up to 108 may be employed; their circumference should be from 15 to 50 finger-breadths, height 16 _aṅgulas_, base 12 aṅgulas and mouth 8 aṅgulas.
-HV (I. 608 ) derives the word ('Kalām kalām gr̥hitvā ca devānām Viśvakarmaṇā |nirmitoyaṁ surair yasmāt-kalaśastena ucyate); vide HV I. 65-66 for kalaśotpatti and its measurements.
+HV (I. 608 ) derives the word ('Kalām kalām gr̥hitvā ca devānām Viśvakarmaṇā । nirmitoyaṁ surair yasmāt-kalaśastena ucyate॥); vide HV I. 65-66 for kalaśotpatti and its measurements.
 A pūrṇakalaśa is mentioned in R̥g.
 III.
 32. 15.

 _Kalkidvādaśī_—12th of Bh. śu.; tithi; Kalkin devatā; Var.
 48.1-24, some of which are q. by KKV 332-333 and HV I.1038–39.
 Vide' avatāras' above.